Alcohol is known as a ‘’depressant’’ drug because it can slow down parts of your brain

 - For someone under 18 to buy alcohol

-- For someone under 18 to drink alcohol in licensed premises, except where the child is 16 or 17 years old and accompanied by an adult.
-In this case it is legal for them to drink, but not buy beer, wine and cider with a table meal
+- For someone under 18 to drink alcohol in licensed premises like a pub or bar, except where the child is 16 or 17 years old and accompanied by an adult.
+In this case it is legal for them to drink, but not buy beer, wine and cider with a meal

 - For an adult to buy alcohol for someone under 18, except as above